 It is not encouraged, but if worn it must be lightly and tastefully applied.
 This choice is reserved for the 7th and 8th grade girls only.
 Body, face, and hair glitter is not to be worn.
 Visible body tattoos (stick-on, etc.) are not to be worn.

 Jewelry should be worn in good taste and should not be distracting, excessive, inconsistent with our Christian values or inappropriate for school.
 Post earrings and small earrings are acceptable and are to be worn in the lobes of the ears only.
 Large heavy jewelry or numerous accessories are not appropriate for school.
 Jewelry must be removed during Physical Education class

 Hair must be clean and out of student’s eyes.
 Dying of hair is not encouraged.
 If hair is dyed it must be a natural hair color.
 Hairstyle should be in good taste, appropriate for school, and not a point of distraction.
 Emblems, logos, or symbols shaved into the hair are not allowed.

 Students may wear clothes that fit the theme.
 These days are not free dress days, and, if students choose not to participate, they must wear their uniform.

 When students have their “Scout/Campfire” days, they may wear their shirts with uniform pants.

 Game Days: Students who are playing on a school team may check with the administration to wear their game jerseys with their uniform pants on a game day or the Friday before a weekend game.

-If students are not in uniform or wearing their uniform correctly there will be consequences including loss of free dress, a phone call to parents to bring a change of clothing, and the borrowing of a uniform from the uniform exchange.
+If students are not in uniform or wearing their uniform incorrectly there will be consequences including loss of non-uniform dress days, the borrowing of a uniform from the uniform exchange and notifying parents.

 Used uniforms may be brought to the uniform exchange for other students’ use.